MaHeNow/serious-endless-runner/DevDiary.md

 ![ObstacleWarningSign](DevDiaryAssets/ObstacleWarningSign.png)

-If the `WarningSignSpawner` collides with an enemy off camera, it gets the warning sign prefab of that enemy and instantiates it as a child on screen on the same height as the enemy.
+If the `WarningSignSpawner` collides with an enemy off camera, it gets the warning sign prefab of that enemy and instantiates it as a child on screen at the same height as the enemy.

-This is how the trunk enemy and waring signs looked like:
+This is what the trunk enemy and warning signs looked like:

 ![WarningSignShowcase](DevDiaryAssets/WarningSignShowcase.gif)

 ### 4.3

-While implementing the double jump, we realized that our way of determining if the player is on the ground had some issues.
+While implementing the double jump, we realized that our way of determining if the player character is on the ground had some issues.
 Since we only checked if the player was touching the ground (no matter the side), it was possible to touch the edge of a platform to jump multiple times (effectively doing something like a wall climb).
 To circumvent that, we decided to cast 2 short rays downward from the bottom side of the player to detect if he is grounded.
 Next, we changed the `Jump` method so that the player can jump if the number of jumps he performed is smaller than the maximum number of jumps he can do.

 ```cs
 void Jump()